fcarvalhopacheco/CODAS/anaconda/anaconda3_py27.md

   + **Look** at the data by typing:

     ```
-    $dv    # this is the alias for dataviewer.py created during step 5
+    $ dv    # this is the alias for dataviewer.py created during step 5
     ```